Ryan Howard: 2009

 On February 8, the Phillies and Howard agreed on a 3-year, $54 million contract that bought out his remaining three years of salary arbitration eligibility.
 In spring training, Howard led all players in home runs, with 10.

 On May 4, Howard hit his second grand slam of the year, the seventh in his career, against the St. Louis Cardinals at Busch Stadium.
-On May 30, he hit his third grand slam of the season off of Washington Nationals pitcher Shairon Martis.
+On May 30, he hit his third grand slam of the season off Washington Nationals pitcher Shairon Martis.
 The grand slam landed in the third deck in the first row above the Powerade sign in right field at Citizens Bank Park and was estimated at 475 ft.
 The grand slam put Howard ahead of Mike Schmidt, who had seven grand slams in his career, putting him first all-time in Phillies franchise history.

 Howard was named to the 2009 National League All-Star team and also competed in the Home Run Derby.

 On June 20, Howard was checked into the hospital early that morning with a 104-degree fever, but pinch-hit later that day, hitting a home run.
 A month later, against the Florida Marlins on July 16, Howard hit his 200th career home run, making him the fastest player ever to that mark.
 It took Howard 658 games to reach 200 long-balls, beating out the previous titleholder, Ralph Kiner (706 games).

 In August, Howard hit 11 home runs with 33 runs batted in, after just six the month before.
 On August 24, in a game against the New York Mets, Howard went 2 for 5 with 2 home runs and 5 runs batted in.
 Howard also recorded his 100th runs batted in of the season.
 This marked the fourth consecutive season that Howard had reached the 100-runs-batted-in mark.
 His batting average in the month was .299, raising his overall average to .275.
 He was named the NL Player of the Month for these achievements.
 Howard was named NL Player of the Week on August 31.
 Howard hit 5 home runs, 12 runs batted in, 28 total bases, and a 1,000 slugging percentage during that stretch.
 On September 18, in a game against the Braves, Howard hit his 39th and 40th home run of the season.
-This marked the fourth time in his career that he had hit 40 or more home runs in a season.
+This marked the fourth time in his career he had hit 40 or more home runs in a season.
 On October 3, Howard hit his 45th home run of the season and became only the third player in Major League Baseball history (joining Babe Ruth from 1926 to 1931 and Sammy Sosa from 1998 to 2001) to amass at least 135 RBI and 45 home runs in four consecutive seasons.

 Howard ended the season tied with Milwaukee Brewers first baseman Prince Fielder for the major league lead in RBI with 141.